Background and Challenge

 Approach and Recommendations

-L.E.K was engaged on three principal streams of work: firstly, to conduct commercial due diligence on the target and the European snack market; secondly, to evaluate the potential benefits and disadvantages of separating the target from the parent company; and finally, to design a suitable business model and organizational structure for the business as a standalone entity.
+We were engaged on three principal streams of work: firstly, to conduct commercial due diligence on the target and the European snack market; secondly, to evaluate the potential benefits and disadvantages of separating the target from the parent company; and finally, to design a suitable business model and organizational structure for the business as a standalone entity.

-The L.E.K. team conducted an in-depth commercial review of the target, covering:
+Our team conducted an in-depth commercial review of the target, covering:

 - Growth opportunities in the European snack market and the competitive landscape